josephlhall/dc25-votingvillage-report/dc25-votingvillage-report.md

 * Provide examples of working voting systems for security researchers to evaluate, attack, and otherwise study.
-* Educate the DEF CON community and raise awareness about the machinery of the US democracy, from the machines to legal, market, and normative barriers in elections that do not exist in general purpose computing contexts.
+* Educate the DEF CON community and raise awareness about the machinery of US democracy, from the machines to how election technology interacts with legal, market, and normative barriers in elections that do not exist in general purpose computing contexts.
-* Facilitate collaboration between security researchers to assess software, hardware, and network security postures of these systems.
+* Facilitate collaboration between security researchers with different skill sets to opportunistically assess software, hardware, and network security postures of these systems.
 * Start a discussion in the DEF CON community about how security researchers and hackers can help to make our election infrastructure